 10.10 Assignment/Change in Corporate Identity

-10.10.1 Neither this Agreement nor any of the rights, interests, or obligations hereunder shall be assigned, except to an Affiliate or successor of Virginia Power that owns or operates all or any portion of the Transmission System or Distribution Facilities (including an independent system operator or independent transmission company), or to an Affiliate of Generator Owner that owns the Facilities or any subsequent purchaser of any of the Facilities, by any Party hereto, including by operation of law, without the prior written consent of the other Party, said consent not to be unreasonably withheld.
+10.10.1 Neither this Agreement nor any of the rights, interests, or obligations hereunder shall be assigned, except, in the case of Virginia Power, to an Affiliate or successor of Virginia Power that owns or operates all or any portion of the Transmission System or Distribution Facilities (including an independent system operator or independent transmission company), or, in the case of Generator Owner, to an Affiliate of Generator Owner that owns the Facilities or any subsequent purchaser of any of the Facilities, by any Party hereto, including by operation of law, without the prior written consent of the other Party, said consent not to be unreasonably withheld.
 Any assignment of this Agreement in violation of the foregoing shall be, at the option of the non-assigning Party, void.

 10.10.1.1 Notwithstanding the foregoing, Generator Owner or its permitted assignee may assign, transfer, pledge or otherwise dispose of its rights and interests hereunder to a trustee, lending institution, or any Person for the purposes of financing or refinancing including upon or pursuant to the exercise of remedies under such financing or refinancing, or by way of assignments, transfers, conveyances of dispositions in lieu thereof; provided, however, that no such assignment or disposition shall relieve or in any way discharge Generator Owner or such permitted assignee from the performance of its duties and obligations under this Agreement.
 Virginia Power agrees to execute and deliver such documents as may be reasonably necessary to accomplish any such assignment, transfer, conveyance, pledge or disposition of rights hereunder for purposes of the financing or refinancing of the purchased assets, so long as Virginia Power’s rights under this Agreement are not thereby materially altered, amended, diminished or otherwise impaired.